SaifRehman/ICP-Airways/README.md

 2. Click on configure, fil up the required field and deploy
 3. Follow this [tutorial](https://developer.ibm.com/recipes/tutorials/deploy-db2-into-ibm-cloud-private/) to deploy db2 in IBM Cloud Private
 > Note: when asked for persistance volume claim give shared-pvc while filling the form tio deploy DB2
+> Make sure your Table name is "Sample"
 ### Database creation and configuration of DB2
 1. ssh to db2 pod
 ```